 • NUM 2650 Nuclear Medicine Physics & Instrumentation

-• RAD 2440 Radiation Biology & Protection
+• NUM 2440 Radiation Biology & Protection

 Semester 5 – Summer